 Graze on Main—Restaurant inside the Bolling Wilson Hotel that offers Southern food with a twist.

 Moon Dog Brick Oven—Brick oven pizza restaurant in historic downtown Wytheville.
-Currently open with 50% seating and also offering takeout.

 West Wind Farm Vineyard—Pet-friendly winery on a fourth generation homestead in Wythe County minutes from the New River.

-Hotels, Resorts, & Other Lodging
+Hotels, Resorts & Other Lodging

 The Inn at Virginia Tech—Premiere hotel on the Virginia Tech campus with an on-site restaurant and bar.